vojtechruz/vojtechruzicka-blog/src/posts/measuring-javascript-and-css-coverage-with-google-chrome-developer-tools/index.md

 ## Why is it useful

 This feature was added in Google [Chrome 59](https://developers.google.com/web/updates/2017/04/devtools-release-notes) along with several other useful features such as full-page screenshots and blocking of requests.
 It allows you to record your session and when you are done, you can check which parts of your Javascript and CSS code were actually used during the session and which not.
 Each application usually accumulates a lot of JS and CSS code over time and a significant amount of it usually consists of code which is no longer used.
 Removing this dead code is important as it will speed up the loading times of your pages.
-What\'s more, your code will become less complex, which will make the maintenance and further development of your application easier and less painful.
+What's more, your code will become less complex, which will make the maintenance and further development of your application easier and less painful.

 ## Enabling Code Coverage